Divorce in Singapore

 When a spouse has been caught “cheating”, it means that the spouse is/was having a relationship with a third party, which is “adulterous” from a moral or religious perspective.
 However, adultery in law means having sexual intercourse with a person who is not one’s spouse.

-The challenge for many plaintiffs looking to use this as a grounds for divorce is they do not have clear evidence of adultery, unless the spouse readily admits to it.
+The challenge for many plaintiffs looking to use this as a ground for divorce is they do not have clear evidence of adultery, unless the spouse readily admits to it.
 Even with a verbal confession, it can easily be denied later.

 It is common for suspicious spouses to use a private investigator to conduct surveillance on the other spouse to gather proof of adultery, as the Court has given judgment for a plaintiff based on strong circumstantial evidence.
 However, the evidence obtained in the form of video recordings or photographs must be scrutinised property to see if it would be of value in court.